 Unicorn Dad, Dinosaur Programmer, Fancy Types, Machine Learning, Physics.
 CTO at Safe Banking Systems (Part of Accuity).
 Tweets/Opinions are my own.

 I believe that Twitter is a solid tool to stay aware of current discussions and trends in software engineering.
 Hopefully, this list helped you to improve your timeline.
-In case you are just starting with Twitter, consider to follow also people from other domains to create a more diversified Twitter experience.
+In case you are just starting with Twitter, consider following also people from other domains to create a more diversified Twitter experience.

 Of course, suggestions are very much welcome, especially if they fit the above criteria.